dponcedeleonwestmont/assignment-5-vividly-yummy/README.md

 #### `train` Class Method

-- Builds a Valorant classifier instance with its training (supervised learning) already completed.
+- Builds a Valorant classifier instance with its training already completed.

 - The `train` method takes an iterable collection of `ValorantFeatureSet` instances as its parameter.